Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 load gripper info file. (fastening_tools.yaml)

-To use the action service, use the gripper name and rotation speed or rotation time and drirection of rotation.
+To use the action service, use "fastening_tool_name" and "speed" or "duration" and "direction".
 The return value is the boolean type.
 The feedback value is current the rotation speed of uint32 type.

-- gripper name :
+- "fastening_tool_name" :
 The gripper name is set with gripper.yaml in the config folder.
 In this file, the motor are listed.
 If you want to add a new motor, please add it to this file.
+The gripper name can be any string.
 However, please do not duplicate the motor name and id.

-- drirection :
+- "direction" :
-The drirection of rotation can be either 'tighten' or 'loosen'.
+The valid strings for "direction" is "tighten" or "loosen".
-The motion is different in each direction.
+The motion is different in each valid strings.

-- rotation speed :
+- "speed" :
-'tighten' will rotate until the motor stops rotating.
+When the "direction" is "tighten" mode, this will rotate until the motor stops rotating.
+When the "direction" is "loosen" mode, this will rotate until the "duration" seconds.
-The rotation speed is mandatory for 'tighten'.
+The "speed" is mandatory for "tighten" and "loosen" mode.
-The rotation speed can be between 0 and 1023.
+The "speed" can be between 0 and 1023.
-The rotation speed is uint32 type.
+The "speed" is uint32 type.

-- drirection of rotation :
+- "duration" :
-'loosen' will rotate for the specified time.
+When the "direction" is "loosen" mode, this will rotate for the specified time.
-The rotation time is mandatory for 'loosen'.
+The "duration" is mandatory for "loosen" mode.
+The "duration" can be in seconds.
-The rotation time is float32 type.
+The "duration" is float32 type. (ex. "duration" = 1.0 : one second)
 In this case, there is no feedback.

 ## About the actual launch file